SreedeviRajavelu/PowerPlantTwin/unique_IP_docker_containers.md

 Ignore this part, was not used:
 Instead, refer to section below **Step 3: Create the MacVLAN interface on the Ubuntu VM**

 4. ✅ Step 3: Run containers with static IPs
 Here’s where the difference comes in:

-On a bridge network, you must use -p host_port:container_port because containers are hidden behind the host, and ports must be forwarded.
+On a **bridge network, you must use -p host_port:container_port** because **containers are hidden behind the host**, and ports must be forwarded.

-On a macvlan network, the container already has its own IP on the LAN → so you don’t need -p at all.
+On a **macvlan network, the container already has its own IP on the LAN** → so you don’t need -p at all.

 Instead, you access OpenPLC’s web interface directly at the container’s IP and port 8080, and Modbus TCP directly at port 502.

 Example:
 docker run --name plc1 -d \
   --net=plc_macvlan --ip=192.168.1.50 \
   -v "/Users/sreedevirajavelu/Desktop/POWER PLANT TWIN/ST file (for reference)/EG_PLC.st":/home/openplc/scripts/EG_PLC.st \
   openplc-docker

 Now:
 OpenPLC web UI → http://192.168.1.50:8080
 Modbus TCP → 192.168.1.50:502

 If you run a second PLC:
 docker run --name plc2 -d \
   --net=plc_macvlan --ip=192.168.1.51 \
   -v "/Users/sreedevirajavelu/Desktop/POWER PLANT TWIN/ST file (for reference)/GT_PLC.st":/home/openplc/scripts/GT_PLC.st \
   openplc-docker

 It will show up as:
 OpenPLC web UI → http://192.168.1.51:8080
 Modbus TCP → 192.168.1.51:502
 ⚠️ Important note about -p

-✅ Use -p only if you’re on the default bridge network.
+✅ **Use -p only if you’re on the default bridge network.**

-❌ Don’t use -p with macvlan → it can cause conflicts since the container already has its own IP.
+**❌ Don’t use -p with macvlan → it can cause conflicts since the container already has its own IP.**
 👉 So your procedure is correct — just drop the -p when using macvlan.
 Do you want me to also show you a docker-compose.yml setup where you can define all 4 PLCs (EG_PLC, GT_PLC, HRSG_PLC, ST_PLC) at once, each with its own IP?
 That way you don’t need to run docker run manually each time.

 Yes — the commands you listed create a MacVLAN interface on the Ubuntu VM that lets the VM itself act like a device on the same subnet as the MacVLAN containers.

 Without this, MacVLAN containers cannot communicate with their parent host (the Ubuntu VM) due to how MacVLAN works.

 After adding macvlan0 with a host IP (192.168.56.10), your VM can access the PLC containers using their MacVLAN IPs.

 However, there’s one important point about your docker run command:

 docker run -d --name plc1 --net plc-macvlan --ip 192.168.56.100 -p 8081:8080 --privileged openplc:v3

 The `-p 8081:8080` port mapping is not needed for MacVLAN, because MacVLAN containers already have their own IPs.
 The host port mapping works only on bridge networks.

 You can access the PLC at http://192.168.56.100:8080 from both your MacBook and the Ubuntu VM (using macvlan0) once it’s up.

 So, the steps to make your PLCs accessible from both the VM and your MacBook: